What is an End of Life Doula?

 Dying can be a long process with many stages, both for the dying person and their loved ones.
 End of Life Doulas can help at multiple parts of the end of life process.
 Their work is often broken down into three main phases.

-• Planning: As death approaches, death doulas can help the dying person find meaning in their life and plan for their death.
+Planning: As death approaches, death doulas can help the dying person find meaning in their life and plan for their death.
+They can also plan out for logistical needs.

 An End of Life Doula’s primary goal is to support the needs of the dying person.
 This may include: